eaton11/ChainGang/README.md

 	.Sibling("p").Id("child2") // this would add a sibling to the span, not child 1 .End();
 ```
 The solution is the `.Up()` method.
-It traverses "up" the chain by one node.
+It traverses "up" the Gang by one Chain.

 *Note:* Where we indent when we call the *Chain* method, we would unindent when calling the *Up* method:
 ```javascript